Intelligent-Quads/iq_tutorials/gnc_tutorial.md

 # Guidance Navigation and Control

 The following tutorial will show you how to make a simple program that allows you to send your drone to waypoints.
-This tutorial uses my API, which has a bunch of high level functions that handle the various flight opperations including, takeoff, land, waypoint nav and all the reference frames associated with the navigation.
+This tutorial uses my API, which has a bunch of high level functions that handle the various flight operations including, takeoff, land, waypoint nav and all the reference frames associated with the navigation.
 The documentation for these GNC functions are available **[here](GNC_functions_documentation.md)**

 ### Video Tutorial Part 1 at https://youtu.be/eRAfeC8OFfs

-## Make Sure You Have a Text Editor
+## Make sure you have a text editor
 As this is the first tutorial that we will be coding please make sure you have a text editor.
 My prefered text editor is sublime.
 You can download it by running the below commands
 ```
 wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -